eargollo/montecarlo/README.md

 This could be applied to story points or any other metric.

-The output is a tab separated values table that can be easily imported in MS Excel.
-To facilitate that you can redirect the output to a file:
+If you want a file that can be easily imported into MS Excel, you can pass the option --csv and the output to a file:

 ```
-$ montecarlo.exe estimate --input ./example.txt --future 12 > restult.txt
+$ montecarlo.exe estimate --input ./example.txt --future 12 --csv > restult.csv
 ```

 The tool runs 1 million simulations and predicts for every 5% increment as default.
 You can also change this value at the command line.
 To see more options: